Financial Aid Policies

 – Academic progress will be assessed at the time a student applies for financial aid, and reviewed each academic year.
 The student is placed on financial aid suspension when the Qualitative Requirement (Cumulative GPA) and/or the Quantitative Requirement (Timeframe for Completion) have not been met.
 Financial Aid will be reinstated when the student attends college at his/her own expense and meets the minimum standards of satisfactory academic progress or if the Financial Aid Appeal Committee reinstates eligibility.

 Change in Program

 – A student may receive federal financial aid for 1.5 times the normal length of the selected program of study.
 If a student changes programs, he or she will be allowed to continue to receive federal financial aid for 1.5 times the normal length of the second program of study minus hours transferred from the first program of study.
 A student may change programs of study more than once but will not be allowed to receive federal financial aid for more than 180 credit hours attempted.

-– If a student wishes to request consideration for re-instatement of federal financial aid due to extraordinary circumstances (examples: death of parent, spouse or family member, documented medical issues, documented injury) , the student must do the following:
+– If a student wishes to request consideration for re-instatement of federal financial aid due to extraordinary circumstances (examples: death of parent, spouse or family member, documented medical issues, documented injury (Note: work is not considered extraordinary)), the student must do the following:

 - Complete a Financial Aid Appeal form and follow the form directions.

 - A student must have a written statement regarding why the student failed to make SAP (extraordinary circumstance).